aws-samples/ml-edge-getting-started/samples/onnx_accelerator_sample1/Greengrass.md

 After successfully deploying the project, you need to configure your edge device (Raspberry Pi).

+> **Note**
+> If you don't have a Raspberry Pi, you can use a target with an operating system as an edge device, like an [EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Instances.html).
+In that case, you will need to udpate the recipes for the [components](./onnxacceleratorsampleone/with_ggv2/components/).
+For each component, open the yaml recipe file and replace the os/architecture with the values corresponding to your target.
+Once done, repeat the previous step to synthesize (```cdk synth```) and redeploy the project (```cdk deploy```).

+### Dependencies

+On your edge device, make sure you have [installed Python 3, pip3 and virtualenv](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/)

 ### Simulated device

 In [this directory](./simulated_device/) you'll find the Python application that runs on each edge device and streams synthetic raw turbine data, which has been collected from real sensors installed in a 3D printed mini wind turbine.
 The README in that folder provides instructions on how to configure and run that application.